frc4206/battleaid/pages/source/topics/precision-control/background/background.md

 ## Deadzones

 Every controller is an imperfect device.
-Due to hardware imperfections at the microscopic scale, when a joystick returns to the neutral position, the joystick does not usually map to exactly `0.0` input.
+Due to hardware imperfections, when a joystick returns to the neutral position, the joystick does not usually map to exactly `0.0` input.
 So, it is common to have a 'deadzone' (also called a 'deadband'), where any input less than the deadzone is mapped to zero.
 Here is some naive pseudocode with a 20% deadzone:

 ```{code-block} java
 :linenos: